 Requirements for residents

 Campus residents are required to have a meal plan (i.e. board plan) with few exceptions.
 The only basis for exemption from the meal plan requirement is medical disability, usually due to very extreme dietary restrictions.
-Such disability must be determined by the campus doctor at the Campus Health Center or the Director of Disabilility Services.
+Such disability must be determined by the Director of Disability Services.

-First-year students are required to be on the Standard meal plan during the fall semester.
+First-year students in campus residence are required to be on the Standard meal plan during the Fall semester.
 The Standard plan is assigned for all residents, unless a different plan has been approved by the Housing Office.
 No meal plan is required for commuters residing off-campus on their own or at the Ocean View Apartments.

 Types of plans for dining on campus:

 - Standard plan (comprising 96% of all campus residents in Fall 2013).

 - 15 plan (costs $100 less for entire semester than the Standard plan)

 - 10 plan (costs $200 less for entire semester than the Standard plan)

 The Standard plan allows students to access the Dining Commons as often as they want each week during regular operating hours, and to eat as much as they want at the Dining Commons.
 See Campus Services in the Student Handbook for additional information about dining services.